May 24, 2016

 Spvr.
 Eger – Placer County Probation, Roseville, CA

 “Instructor was very good.
 Did a solid job with pacing and was very insightful regarding actual concerns and considerations of Probation and Parole despite having not been a PO himself.
-Tailored content to the community corrections population.”
+Made obvious efforts to tailor content to the community corrections population.”

 Officer DeHaven- U.S. Probation – West Virginia